 1. Shared cost of space and equipment

-Many data centers allow multiple companies to receive the benefits of sharing the price for the space and redundant infrastructure.
-This method is known to be more cost-effective as compared to maintaining their own data center facilities.
+Firstly, many data centers allow multiple companies to receive the benefits of sharing the price for the space and redundant infrastructure.
+This method is the more cost-effective way compared to maintaining their own data center facilities.
 It benefits smaller companies by allowing them access to better infrastructure, data center operators, and secure data center locations.
 Choosing Coloco as your data center will help you with better reliability and performance.

 2. More network and cloud connectivity options